North American Interfraternity Conference: Educational programming

 Five permanent staff members create learning opportunities for all undergraduate men through a variety of programs, most notably the IFC Academy, Undergraduate Interfraternity Institute (UIFI), IMPACT, Futures Quest, Recruitment Program, Alumni Academy, and the Alcohol Summit.
 The purpose of the NIC is to promote service, scholarship, the opportunity for self-development, and brotherhood.

 The IFC Academy is a one‐day, 14‐hour program, focusing participants on their role in developing high‐performing IFCs – specifically the role of the IFC in serving the needs of its member fraternities, and the role the NIC Standards play in supporting high performance.
-The program provides IFCs with benchmarks to measure your successes on campus, tools to assess how IFCs should be responding to the needs of its member chapters, and a renewed enthusiasm for advocating for the needs of the fraternity community on its campus.
+The program provides IFCs with benchmarks to measure their successes on campus, tools to assess how IFCs should be responding to the needs of its member chapters, and a renewed enthusiasm for advocating for the needs of the fraternity community on its campus.

 The Undergraduate Interfraternity Institute (UIFI) is a five-day co-educational program that brings fraternity and sorority leaders together and teaches leadership skills, creates awareness of important issues, and calls on each graduate of the program to lead a change initiative within his/her fraternity/sorority community.
 The program, begun in 1990, has over 4600 graduates since its inception.
 In addition, over 120 fraternity/sorority advisors, staff, and volunteers participate each year as facilitators during the program.
 These facilitators support the work of the NIC staff by leading small group discussions that personalize the experience throughout the institute.
 St. Jude Children's Research Hospital has become an active partner in the UIFI curriculum by sponsoring the Service component of the curriculum.

-IMPACT is a campus based weekend program that brings fraternity and sorority community leaders together to identify a strategy for change and/or improvement to the local fraternal experience.
+IMPACT is a campus-based weekend program that brings fraternity and sorority community leaders together to identify a strategy for change and/or improvement to the local fraternal experience.
 IMPACT is an acronym for Influence, Motivation, Purpose, Action, Commitment, and Trust.
 These are the five ideals that the curriculum of the program emphasizes.
-The campus leaders work together during the course of the weekend to identify what needs to change in order to ensure a bright future for the entire community.
+The campus leaders work together during the weekend to identify what needs to change to ensure a bright future for the entire community.
 The staff of the NIC leads these programs throughout the year.